-Getting a new tattoo, whether it’s your first or fourteenth, doesn’t require planning—although doing research helps.
+Getting a new tattoo, whether it’s your first or fourteenth, doesn’t necessarily require planning—although doing research helps.
 What it does require, regardless of how much you’re working off a whim, is some cash flow.
 And if you’re thinking that things get pricey—know you’re not alone.
 Because the truth is that tattoos can cost serious cash.
 As of 2016, San Francisco, California was the most expensive place to get tattooed, with an average cost of $280 per hour.
 The NorCal city was followed by New York, Hong Kong, and Tokyo, each of which trailed a few dollars behind.
 So why are tattoos so expensive?
 For one, the cost of a tattoo pays for more than tattoo itself—and for the artist who created it.
-Below, we answer why are tattoos so expensive, and perhaps in doing so, are helping you justify the cost for a new piece.
+Below, we answer why are tattoos so expensive, and perhaps in doing so, are helping you justify the cost of a new piece.

 1. You’re paying for your artist’s expertise

-Then there’s also the fact that you’re ponying up for an expert’s craft—not unlike you would for any other service.
+When you get a tattoo you’re ponying up for an expert’s craft—not unlike you would for any other service.
 According to Whitney Marie Donohue, a tattoo artist at Rise Again Tattoo in Montana, “[y]ou’re paying for the experience and years upon years of learning the trade.
 It’s a lifestyle we commit to make sure you receive something quality that lasts a lifetime.”

 The experience of an artist is one of the variables of cost you can control for — but it’s not something we’d recommend.
-Reminder: Tattoos are permanent (unless you’re trying one of Inkbox’s #ForNow options), so most people would encourage you to treat getting a tattoo as a worthwhile investment.
+Reminder: Tattoos are permanent (unless you’re trying one of the temporary options), so most people would encourage you to treat getting a tattoo as a worthwhile investment.
 Qualifications like that aren’t cheap, so bargain-hunting for a tattoo artist is something you may want to avoid.